schollmeyer/paperproject_starshaped-subgroup_discovery/README.md

 The implementation of the subgroup discoveries (including statistical tests and regularization) is done with the R-package 'oofos' ( https://github.com/schollmeyer/oofos )

-There are different applications from different fields: Social science, psychometrics, biology, machine learning (from which only one will later be contained in the paper):
+There are different applications from different fields: Social science, psychometrics, biology, machine learning (from which only the last two will later be contained in the paper):

     Dimensions of social justice ( R Code :...... )
     Item impact in Cognitive Diagnosis Models ( R Code: Application_example_cognitive_diagnosis_modeling.R )